mohanvive/siddhi-guides/alerts-static-threshold/README.md

 Let's assume that you are an API developer and you have published a few APIs to the API store and there are subscribers who have subscribed to these APIs in different tiers which are categorized based on the number of requests per min/sec.
 If any subscriber is consuming an API more than the allowed quota within a time frame then that specific user will be throttled until that time frame passes.
 Also if a subscriber is getting throttled often then the system sends a notification to that user requesting to upgrade the tier.

 For example, let’s assume that user “John” has subscribed to an API with the tier 'Silver'; silver tier allows a user to make 10 API requests per minute.
-If John, made more than 10 requests within a minute then his subsequent requests get throttled until the end of the minute, and if he has got throttled more than 10 times in an hour, then he will be notified to upgrade his tier via email.
+If John, made more than 10 requests within a minute then his subsequent requests get throttled until the end of the minute, and if he has get throttled more than 10 times in an hour, then he will be notified to upgrade his tier via email.

 ![Throttling_Scenario](images/throttling-scenario.png "Throttling Scenario")